andyatkinson/andyatkinson.github.io/postgresql-tips.md

 * "When a table is bloated, PostgreSQL's `ANALYZE` tool calculates poor or inaccurate information that the query planner uses.".
 Example of 7:1 bloated/active tuples ratio causing query planner to skip.
 * Queries on tables with high bloat will require additional IO, navigating through more pages of data.
-* Bloated indexes, such as indexes that reference tuples that have been vacuumed, add IO.
-Rebuild the index `REINDEX ...
-CONCURRENTLY`
+* Bloated indexes are indexes that reference tuples that have been removed.
+Rebuild indexes periodically using `REINDEX CONCURRENTLY`
 * Index only scans slow down with outdated statistics.
 Autovacuum updates table statistics.
 Minimize table bloat to improve performance of index only scans.
 [PG Routing vacuuming docs](https://www.postgresql.org/docs/current/routine-vacuuming.html).
 * [Cybertec: Detecting Table Bloat](https://www.cybertec-postgresql.com/en/detecting-table-bloat/)
 * [Dealing with significant PostgreSQL database bloat — what are your options?](https://medium.com/compass-true-north/dealing-with-significant-postgres-database-bloat-what-are-your-options-a6c1814a03a5)